Rethinking Security Architectures: AI’s Impact on Cyber

 Finally, he encapsulated the urgency of embracing AI in cybersecurity: “There’s a lot of unknown ahead of us, but there’s a lot that we’ve learned.
 Embrace it from a security perspective.
 Start using [AI] now…If you wait until you get it perfect, you’re already going to be behind, and you’re going to probably miss the most important problems that you need to solve for your enterprise organization.”

-To learn more, watch Reber’s entire session on-demand here.
+Dive deeper and watch Reber’s full session “Security in the Age of AI” on-demand here.